Modern Languages Courses

 This honors course is designed for students who already possess native or near-native written and oral Chinese language skills and will explore in depth Chinese language, culture, and literature with a focus on contemporary China in the past century.
 Placement is at the discretion of the department.

 Advanced Topics in Chinese

 The teacher will determine course materials based on students’ interests and abilities.
-In the past, topics have included modern short stories, Chinese history and other historical, social and cultural issues.
+In the past, topics have included modern short stories, Chinese history, and other historical, social, and cultural issues.
 Reading level in Chinese must be sufficient to allow students to read several pages of Chinese in a short period of time.
-(Open to students in Class I or II who have completed Chinese 4 or higher, or with permission from the department.)
+(Open to students who have completed Chinese 5 or higher, rising seniors who have completed Chinese 4, or with permission from the department )

 Courses for students with native or near-native language skills

 The following two courses are offered to students from the Chinese-speaking world.
 The level of these two courses is equivalent to courses taught in Chinese high schools.
 One of these courses may be offered based on enrollment.
 They do not need to be taken in sequence.